This post may contain affiliate links. Please read our disclosure policy.

-Let’s fancy things up this holiday season!
+Let’s fancy things up this holiday season with this Filet Mignon with Gorgonzola Mashed Potatoes!
 One thing that never gets old is a good filet mignon steak.
 I don’t care how it’s served really: over a salad, with some sides, anything!

 One thing I do love is when my filet is crusted with blue cheese.
 While I know that some of you will likely turn your nose up when you hear ‘blue cheese’ I think this recipe is definitely worth trying.
 Instead of crusting the filet with blue cheese (which you could obviously still do if you prefer), I muted the robust flavor by adding Gorgonzola cheese to a delicious mashed potato dish to be served alongside the filet.
 Gorgonzola is a specific type of blue cheese, produced in Northern Italy.
 While gorgonzola still has the crumbly, salty taste, yet it just isn’t quite as stinky as traditional blue cheese–making it more palatable, in my opinion, for the blue cheese haters out there.

 I will never take credit for something that isn’t my own– Ina Garten, thank you for teaching me how to make steaks absolutely perfect at home.
 Typically, we have a grill to grill our steaks, but while living in our apartment, I’ve had to master the steaks in the oven– and this method is perfect!

 If you enjoy this Filet Mignon with Gorgonzola Mashed Potatoes, try my Filet Mignon with Mushroom Sauce!